RobinHankin/schwarzschild/inst/JOSE/paper.md

 \newcommand\latexcode[1]{#1}

-The package defines over twenty functions that are called for their side-effect of plotting a diagram of spacetime in the vicinity of a black hole.
-The principal such function would be `schwarzschild()`, which shows a spacetime diagram near a non-spinning stationary black hole using Schwarzschild coordinates but many other coordinate systems are available, including Kruskal-Szekeres (`kruskal()` and variants),
+The package defines over twenty functions that plot diagrams of spacetime in the vicinity of a black hole.
+The principal such function would be `schwarzschild()`, which shows a spacetime diagram near a non-spinning stationary black hole using Schwarzschild coordinates but many other coordinate systems are available, including Kruskal-Szekeres (`kruskal()` and variants), \latexcode{Lema\^{\i}tre}
-\latexcode{Lema\^{\i}tre} coordinates (`lemaitre()`) and others.
+coordinates (`lemaitre()`) and others.

 The code itself is maintainable, extensible, and makes the connection between physics and plotted diagram explicit.
 The